dotnet/docs-maui/docs/platform-integration/device/flashlight.md

 ## Use Flashlight

+The flashlight is accessed through default implementation of the `IFlashlight` interface, available from the `Microsoft.Maui.Devices.Flashlight.Default` property.
 The flashlight can be turned on and off through the `TurnOnAsync` and `TurnOffAsync` methods.
 The following code example ties the flashlight's on or off state to a `Switch` control:

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="flashlight":::